 AL JABRIYAH II

 Today's SotD is the Suez-Max tanker Al Jabriyah II (IMO: 9329708, Port of Registry: Kuwait).
 The Al Jabriyah II is 333 metres long and 60 metres wide and has a maximum draught of 22.5 metres.
 These dimensions give the vessel a deadweight tonnage of 317,570.
 The vessel was delivered in 2007 by Hyundai Heavy Industries and is owned by the Kuwait Oil Tanker Co.
 She is propelled by a 6S90MC-C HHI MAN B&W engine.
 The Al Jabriyah II's sister vessel is the Kazimah III which featured as Ship of the Day in November 2007.
-The Al Jabriyah II is scheduled to arrive later this afternoon at the MOT Terminal Rotterdam with the last port of call at Le Havre.
-For some more pictures (exterior and interior) take a look at Auke Visser's Supertankers website | Photo by: Fred Vloo |

 Friday, May 02, 2008